joolstorrentecalo/gitlab-foss/doc/administration/geo/index.md

 Failures that happen during a backfill are scheduled to be retried at the end of the backfill.

-### Runners

-- In addition to our standard best practices for deploying a [fleet of runners](https://docs.gitlab.com/runner/fleet_scaling/index.html), runners can also be configured to connect to Geo secondaries to spread out job load.
-See how to [register runners against secondaries](secondary_proxy/runners.md).
-- See also how to handle [Disaster Recovery with runners](disaster_recovery/planned_failover.md#runner-failover).

 ## Remove Geo site